aws-samples/eks-workshop-developers/website/docs/eks/python/aws-otel-instrumentation.md

 ## 5. Deploy the ADOT Add-On

 The [`cert-manager`](https://cert-manager.io/docs/) add-on is required for deploying ADOT Add-on.
-To learn more, see [AWS Distro for OpenTelemetry (ADOT) prerequisites and considerations](https://docs.aws.amazon.com/eks/latest/userguide/adot-reqts.html#adot-reqtcr) in the EKS official documentation.
+To learn more, see [AWS Distro for OpenTelemetry (ADOT) prerequisites and considerations](https://aws-otel.github.io/docs/getting-started/adot-eks-add-on/requirements) in AWS Otel official documentation.
 Deploy the `cert-manager` add-on in your cluster using the following command:

 ``` bash
 kubectl apply -f eks/cert-manager.yaml
 ```

+It would take a minute or two for the pods to deploy successfully.
-Verify that `cert-manager` is ready:
+Verify that 'cert-manager' is ready:

 ``` bash
 kubectl get pod -w -n cert-manager